 In all other cases, the signaller shall apply non-harmonised rules.

-When non-harmonised rules stipulate that a train has to be at a standstill before making traffic arrangements, the signaller shall order the driver to remain at a standstill by means of ETCS Written Order 03.
+When non-harmonised rules stipulate that a train has to be at a standstill before making traffic arrangements, the signaller shall order the driver to remain at a standstill by means of European Instruction 3.

 To restart the trains the signaller shall: